Skip Navigation

 The example command returns an account ID of 123456789101.

-You can also obtain your account ID from the My Account page of your AWS account.
-The Account ID is shown in the Account Settings section:
+You can also obtain your account ID from the Account page of your AWS account.
+The Account ID is in the Account Details section:

-A screen capture of the My Account window of a sample AWS account
+The Account page of a sample AWS account

 Step 3: Create a PrivateLink Endpoint